status-im/help.status.im/docs/en/status-communities/about-the-control-node-in-status-communities.md

 ## Administer your community from a different computer

-If you want to administer your community from another computer, [set up your same Status profile on that computer][create-or-restore-profile-with-recovery-phrase] without importing the private's community key.
+If you want to administer your community from another computer, [set up your same Status profile on that computer][create-or-restore-profile-with-recovery-phrase] without importing the community's private key.
 This process doesn't create a new control node, and you can complete it on as many computers as you want.

 Using a different computer is helpful if you run your Status Community on your desktop computer but want to travel with your laptop, for example.
 Additionally, you can [delegate admin permissions to others][delegate-admin-functions-to-community-members] using tokens.

 !!! tip
-    Community control nodes are the only ones with access to the private's community key.
-If you run Status desktop on multiple computers and are unsure which one is the control node, verify if you can [back up your private's community key][back-up-your-community-s-private-key].
+    Community control nodes are the only ones with access to the community's private key.
+If you run Status desktop on multiple computers and are unsure which one is the control node, verify if you can [back up your community's private key][back-up-your-community-s-private-key].
 If you can, you're running a control node.

 No matter how many additional computers you use to administer your community, they all forward admin tasks to the Status desktop app working as the control node, which functions as the administration hub.